 Recent low-dropout (LDO) linear voltage regulator devices from Texas Instruments feature a new function termed ANY-OUT.
-With an ANY-OUT LDO, the device output voltage can be programmed by selecting the binary-weighted device pins to either be ground or float.
-This ANY-OUT method of selecting two options (to ground or to float) has a very good compatibility with well-known digital control methods such as $l^2C$ or PMBusTM.
+With an ANY-OUT LDO regulator, the device output voltage can be programmed by selecting the binary-weighted device pins to either be ground or float.
+This ANY-OUT method of selecting two options (to ground or to float) has very good compatibility with well-known digital control methods such as I^2C or PMBusTM.

-In this document, a PC control example of an ANY-OUT LDO via IC is demonstrated.
-This example indicates that the ANY-OUT is a good solution for digital control capability demands in the voltage regulator market.
+In this document, a PC control example of an ANY-OUT LDO regulator using I2C is demonstrated.
+This example indicates that the ANY-OUT function is a good solution for digital control capability demands in the voltage regulator market.